franknmungai/react-hackathon/docs/01-getting-started.md

 Our component is wrapped in `React.StrictMode`, this is optional but gives us useful warnings about any possible issues in our components.

 Notice how we use our component as `<App/>`.
-React components are used like HTML tags, and they must start with an uppercase letter.
+React components are used like HTML tags, and they must start with an uppercase letter to distinguish them from regular HTML tags.

-Save and check your browser, the App should now look as shown
+Save and check your browser on `localhost:3000`, the App should now look as shown

 ![img](../static/img/Screenshot2.png)